 - Be truthful.
 False or misleading claims may render your submission inadmissible.

-Note that these are just the minimum requirements and meeting them does not guarantee a listing.
+Note that these are just guidelines and meeting them does not guarantee a listing.

-For a cryptoasset to be considered for a tracked listing, it must meet the following prerequisites:
+For a cryptoasset to be considered for a tracked listing, it should meet the following guidelines: